dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Now that we have a better understanding of some fundamentals that enables Docker to do its work, we are going to explain you next some of the internals about Docker in more detail.
+Now that you have a better understanding of some fundamentals that enables Docker to do its work, we are going to explain you next some of the internals about Docker in more detail.

-One of the main components in Docker is an image.
+One of the building blocks of Docker is the concept of image.

-A Docker image is a read-only template for your application.
-Basically an image is a collection of files that your application needs in order to run.
+A Docker image is a read-only template, which in simply put is a collection of files that your application needs in order to run.

 For example an image could contain a Linux distribution like Debian with Apache and your Drupal project files.

 It is very similar conceptually to a tarball, which is a collection of files and directories which you can move around as a single unit.
-Docker image is basically like that.

 Depending on your application and its dependencies the Docker image can be either very small, something around few megabytes, or very large, from a couple